Instructions to authors Recursos Rurais Revista do Instituto de Biodiversidade Agraria e Desenvolvemento Rural (IBADER)

 Each article should be preceded by an abstract of no more than 200 words, summarizing the most important results and conclusions.
 In the case of articles not written in English, the authors should supply two abstracts, one in the language of the text, the other in English.

 Five key words, not included in the title, should be listed after the Abstract.
+In the case of articles not written in English, the authors should supply the key words in the language of the text, and in English.

 This should where possible be as follows: Introduction, Material and Methods, Results and Discussion, Acknowledgements, References.
 Section headings should be written in bold with font size 12.
 If subsection headings are required, these should be written in italics with font size 11, and should not be numbered.